French farmhouse kitchens are a trend that speaks to me! They’re the perfect blend of rustic charm, coziness, and warmth.

-This is one of my favorites!
 Those beams and the antique lanterns – swoon!
-Designed by Thompson Custom Homes via Home Bunch.
+Designed by Thompson Custom Homes.

-More gorgeous wood beams.
-And I adore that grey/green color on the cabinets.
-Via Veranda.
+I adore that grey/green color on the cabinets.
+Design by Ohara Davies-Gaetano via Veranda.

-Seriously probably my all-time favorite kitchen.
 That hood, those antique lanterns, the art casually scattered around.
-And it’s white too!
 Perfection!
 Via House Beautiful.

 Love the rough stone floors!
-Designed by Kevin Harris.
+Via Kevin Harris.

-Love all the texture going on here with antique baskets, brick floors, wicker demijohns, and the wood beams.
-Seriously perfect!
+Love all the texture going on here with antique baskets, brick floors, and the wood beams.
+Via Dust-Jacket Attic.

-I’ve always loved this kitchen by Jane Moore.
-So many amazing elements combine to make perhaps the best “non-kitchen” kitchen ever!
+So many amazing elements combine to make this perhaps the best “non-kitchen” kitchen ever!
+Via Veranda.

 *please note some affiliate links have been used for your convenience*